-- To be considered for MDiv equivalency in Lancaster Theological Seminary's DMin program an applicant must have earned at least 72 master's-level credit hours along with significant ministerial leadership. - Significant ministerial leadership is defined as at least three years of professional ministry. - Additionally, instruction in the following areas must constitute part of that 72 credits: - Bible 6 credits (2 courses) distributed as follows:
+- To be considered for MDiv equivalency in Lancaster Theological Seminary's DMin program an applicant must have earned at least 56 master's-level credit hours along with significant ministerial leadership. - Significant ministerial leadership is defined as at least three years of professional ministry. - Additionally, instruction in the following areas must constitute part of that 56 credits: - Bible 6 credits (2 courses) - 3 credits in Introduction to New Testament - 3 credits in Introduction to Old Testament/Hebrew Bible

-- 3 credits in Introduction to New Testament - 3 credits in Introduction to Old Testament/Hebrew Bible - Theology 6 hours (2 courses) - 3 credits in Introduction to Systematic Theology - 3 credits in Systematic Theology or a related elective - Pastoral Care 3 credits (1course) - If it is determined that the applicant's educational background does not meet the equivalent of an MDiv, the DMin program will designate specific "leveling courses" as a pathway to gain equivalency. - The meeting of MDiv equivalent does not result in the conferral of the MDiv degree.
-Its sole purpose is to qualify the applicant for admission to the DMin program. - Regular per-credit tuition will be charged for credits needed for leveling courses . - The DMin Committee Chair, in consultation with the faculty, will evaluate the portfolio and report their findings directly to the applicant.
+- Theology 6 credits (2 courses) - 3 credits in Theology - 3 credits in Ethics or a related elective - Practical Theology 6 credits (2 courses) - including pastoral care, pastoral counseling, worship, preaching, religious education - If it is determined that the applicant's educational background does not meet the equivalent of an MDiv, the DMin program will designate specific "leveling courses" as a pathway to gain equivalency. - The meeting of MDiv equivalent does not result in the conferral of the MDiv degree.
+Its sole purpose is to qualify the applicant for admission to the DMin program. - o Regular per-credit tuition will be charged for credits needed for leveling courses. - The DMin Committee Chair, in consultation with the faculty, will evaluate the applicant's previous study and report the findings directly to the applicant.
 The MDiv equivalent evaluation will yield one of three possible results: - 18 credit hours or less of leveling work required: Applicants with 18 credit hours or less of required leveling work to be completed may be granted permission to begin the DMin program, depending upon the extent of their previous theological course work.
-Their status in the program remains 'provisional' until all leveling courses are completed. - o 19-30 credit hours of leveling work required: Applicants with 19 to 30 credit hours of leveling work to be completed may proceed with the application process, but they will not be permitted to begin program coursework until they have reduced the balance of required leveling work to 18 credit hours or less. - More than 30 credit hours of leveling work to be completed: If the applicant needs more than 30 credit hours of leveling work to achieve MDiv equivalent, s/he is ordinarily considered ineligible for the DMin program.
+Their status in the program remains 'provisional' until all leveling courses are completed. - 19-30 credit hours of leveling work required: Applicants with 19 to 30 credit hours of leveling work to be completed may proceed with the application process, but they will not be permitted to begin program coursework until they have reduced the balance of required leveling work to 18 credit hours or less. - More than 30 credit hours of leveling work to be completed: If the applicant needs more than 30 credit hours of leveling work to achieve MDiv equivalent, s/he is ordinarily considered ineligible for the DMin program.